newbee1905/extension-cpp/README.md

-# C++/CUDA Extensions in PyTorch
+# C++/CUDA Extensions in PyTorch with SIMD

-An example of writing a C++/CUDA extension for PyTorch.
-See [here](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html) for the accompanying tutorial.
+This is my edit to add SIMD for cpu version for learning purpose.

-This repo demonstrates how to write an example `extension_cpp.ops.mymuladd` custom op that has both custom CPU and CUDA kernels.
+Please check [here](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html) for the original tutorial.

 The examples in this repo work with PyTorch 2.4+.

 To build:
 ```
-pip install .
+pip install -e .
 ```

 To test: